iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ConneR/[#013] The Saxophone.md

 ## Post
 **ConneR**<br>
-　Due to Node 13's unique historical background, it has quite the collection of well-preserved instruments.
+　Due to Node 13's unique historical background, it has quite the collection of well\-preserved instruments.
 The Saxophone is the instrument that left me the strongest impression in the past five years.
 In a bar where I regularly visit, there is this small band that does a live performance every night.
 Their Saxophonist's superb technique is certainly one of the reasons I kept coming back.

 　The Saxophone is an iconic part of Jazz music.
 Its extremely versatile and free tone allows different performers to give the music their unique twist.
 The music flows as if it has a soul of its own.